epsilon537/boxlambda/_drafts/interconnect.markdown

 In a Von Neumann Architecture, the CPU has access to one memory that stores both instructions and data.
 Instruction Fetch and Data Access transactions share one memory bus.
 In a Harvard Architecture, Instruction Memory is separate from Data Memory.
 Instruction Fetch and Data Access transactions can be executed independently.

-The Ibex processor has a separate Instruction and Data port.
+The Ibex processor has separate Instruction and Data ports.
 In the original BoxLambda architecture, both ports were connected to a shared bus, effectively creating a Von Neumann Architecture.
 In such a configuration, the waveform of a word copy operation looks like this:

 ![Word Copy in Von Neumann Architecture.](../assets/vonNeuMannWaveform.png)